pagodingo/BlogHub/README.md

 But, the way this works, takes not being able to support external images.

-It's a really easy problem to fix, it's only a design flaw.
+It's a really easy problem to fix.
+It's only a design flaw.

 Due to how the HTML is produced from Markdown, it's sort of complicated to fix it in a way that makes sense.
 It's fixable, but to fix it the only way I know how would just be a bandaid.